siddysid/react-poc/README.md

 This project is about creating a product list using context.
+Check ProductList component inside code.

 ### `npm start`